 During the warm summer months, artisans and farmers sell their wares in Market Square next to the harbor.
 You can find everything here from handmade jewelry and toys to fresh produce and fish.
 The nearby Old Market Hall is stocked with all manner of Finnish delicacies, including smoked salmon, reindeer jerky, and a special salty licorice called salmiakki.
 My friends and I put together a picnic, then hopped aboard a ferry.

-We enjoyed our picnic on Suomenlinna, a UNESCO-listed island fortress not far from the city.
-Built by Sweden in the 1750s to protect against Russian expansion, the fortification changed hands several times over the centuries, as did Finland itself.
+Our destination was Suomenlinna, a UNESCO-listed island fortress not far from the city.
+Built by Sweden in the 1750s to protect against Russian expansion, the fortification changed hands several times over the centuries, as did Finland herself.
 No longer used for military purposes, Suomenlinna – which means “Castle of Finland” – is a grass-covered haven for tourists and locals alike.
-To get there, hop aboard the ferry which departs from Market Square harbor.
-Tickets cost €5 and are good for 12 hours.
+Around 800 people live on the island year round, with some operating shops and cafes out of their homes.

 Back on the mainland, I sought out the Sea Horse restaurant for dinner.
 It has been serving up Finnish fare since 1934.
 My feast of pickled herring, meatballs, and pancakes was as traditional as it gets!

 After the meal, I returned to my cell, er, room, at Hotel Katajanokka.
 This unique lodging used to be a prison until 2002!
 Although the historic red-brick building has been tastefully updated into a modern boutique hotel, many of the prison’s features were left intact.
 Where else can you spend the night in jail and not have it show up as an offense on your permanent record?